Vasianandcarps/MullvadDnsIOS/README.md

 ## Shortcut with instalation

 Works properly when you have Safari as default browser.
-If its Brave or else check this parametr:
+If its Brave or else check Folder where Downloads will be saved and change Folder parametr in Get Files:
 <img height="500" alt="signal-2026-07-26-23-08-15-046" src="https://github.com/user-attachments/assets/3b443da5-08ff-45e5-aba6-ebba0ec7d3c6" />